 - Paylines: 20

 Giving Divine Fortune NetEnt's latest Jackpot slot the thumbs-up shouldn’t come as a surprise.
 NetEnt.
 Jackpot.
 How could that turn out bad?

 Fortune favours the brave so don’t hold back

-NetEnt’s new slot Divine Fortune rarely has a dull moment as you’re taken back to Ancient Greece.
+NetEnt’s slot Divine Fortune rarely has a dull moment as you’re taken back to Ancient Greece.
 Whether that’s Pegasus appearing as an Expanding Wild or re-spinning during free spinning, this is pure all-out entertainment as I’d expect from our Swedish friends.

 Where to play Divine Fortune for real

 » Unique: Teenpatti, Andar Bahar & Jhandi Munda

 Get up to ₹30,000 in Welcome Bonus

 » Many promotions

 Expectations of this video slot are sky high as usual